Chapter 15 Part 2

 The Local Group

 The Local Group is an association (cluster) of galaxies that includes the Milky Way.
 The two other large members are M31 (Andromeda) and M33 (Triangulum).
 The rest are smaller dwarf galaxies.
-The illustrations of page 401 show you how the Local Group looks.
+The illustrations of page 414 show you how the Local Group looks.
+Here's another illustration.

 Galaxy Clusters

 Galaxies are found to be in clusters.
 The Milky Way Galaxy is part of a cluster called the Local Group; it consists of three large spirals and about 42 dwarf elliptical and irregular galaxies.
-Figure 15.14 will show you the Virgo Cluster (recognize that from lab??).
-Figure 15.1 shows the Coma Cluster.
+This group is known as Hickson 44.
+The Coma Berenices Cluster is located in the Spring/Summer sky.
+This collection of galaxies is just a part of the Virgo Cluster.

 Superclusters